 Although we carry certain liability insurance for our students and their parents, in the event of accidents or injuries or other harm to students or other people on our premises, including those caused by or otherwise arising from the actions of our employees or contractors on our premises, our facilities may be perceived to be unsafe, which may discourage prospective students from attending our classes.
 We could also face claims alleging that we were negligent, provided inadequate supervision to our employees or contractors and therefore should be held jointly liable for harm caused by them or are otherwise liable for injuries suffered by our students or other people on our premises.
 For instance, in 2012, three students were injured while attending a physics laboratory class in Beijing.
-We have liability insurance policies to cover part of the compensation to the families of these students.
-Although we have since enhanced preventive measures to avoid similar incidents, we cannot be assured that there will be no similar incidents in the future.
+We have paid for the medical and related expenses and/or negotiated settlements with the families of these three students, and while we have liability insurance policies, such policies only covered a small portion of the compensation.
+Although we have since enhanced preventive measures to avoid similar incidents, we cannot assure you that there will be no similar incidents in the future.
 A material liability claim against us or any of our teachers or independent contractors could adversely affect our reputation, enrollment and revenues.
 Even if unsuccessful, such a claim could create unfavorable publicity, cause us to incur substantial expenses and divert the time and attention of our management.